 The table below shows examples of common data instances that are already classified to simplify the process.
-This list is not inclusive the control of theof all types of data, but it establishes a baseline for what constitutes data sensitivity levels and will adjust to accommodate new types or changes to data sensitivity levels, when necessary.
+This list is not inclusive of all types of data, but it establishes a baseline for what constitutes data sensitivity levels and will adjust to accommodate new types or changes to data sensitivity levels, when necessary.